-Wed, March 25 @ 4:00 pm – In compliance with Governor Tim Walz’s Shelter-in-Place Order, we have canceled all events through April 10.
+Wed, March 25 @ 4:00 pm – In compliance with Governor Tim Walz’s Stay-At-Home Order, we have canceled all events through April 10.
 This cancellation also includes the Celebration of public Masses, our Adoration Chapel, the Parish Office, and access to our church building.
 Rest assured that our staff is still working hard to meet our community’s needs and can be reached by phone or email.
 At this time we are not prepared to cancel Easter Masses.
 More updates to follow

 Sun, March 22 @ 7:00 pm – Nearly 300 tuned in to our live stream broadcast of 9am Mass this morning.
 Given that, we are trying to stream Mass on Wednesday, Friday and Sunday at 9am.
 More information to follow.

 Given the status of the Coronavirus, we will keep the church building closed to the public, at least until Monday, March 30.
 The staff will be working from home and will continue to be available via phone and email.

 If you know of someone who is in need of some relief during these times, please click here to see how we are helping with Basic Needs, or click here to see how we are helping with Spiritual Needs.
 This includes busy families that can’t find time to make dinner, elderly, homebound – anyone who we can help!

 If you haven’t noticed, Fr.
 Eilen is offering the Sacrament of Reconciliation, albeit in a unique way.
 Click here for more information.

 Thu, March 19 @ 5 pm – Due to new information and continued safety for our staff and parishioners, we are taking further measures regarding our facility use.

 - The office will be closed until Monday, March 23, and possibly longer.
 Each staff person will regularly check voice mail and email and attempt to stay on top of parish business.

 - With the office being closed, this means the entire building will be locked during this time.